aumthakkar/backstage-software-templates/README.md

 - AUTH_GITHUB_CLIENT_ID (the OAuth Apps Client ID)
 - AUTH_GITHUB_CLIENT_SECRET (OAuth Client secret)

-All the above secrets with their values must be configured as environment variables in the backstage k8s deployment file (provided as part of this repo - k8s-app.yaml).
+**Important:** All the above secrets with their values must be configured as environment variables in the backstage k8s deployment file (provided as part of this repo - k8s-app.yaml).
 - In this repo, just for demo purpose, the values of these environment variables are directly used however, ideally these values should be extracted from secrets (for example Kubernetes secrets or external secret providers such as AWS Secrets Manager etc.)

 ### Install PostgreSQL and Kubernetes objects